-Attendance
+• Attendance

-Last year I could report that attendance was 100% for Holy Island and 97.4% for Lowick, this means we were continuing to consistently see attendance above the national average of 96%.
+Last year I could report that attendance was 100% for Holy Island and 97.4% for Lowick, this meant we were consistently seeing attendance above the national average of 96%.

-Due to the rising number of Covid cases in our local area we have seen a drop in our attendance figures over the first half term of this year, with Holy Island dropping below 100% for the first time since I have been at this school.
+However, due to the rising number of Covid cases in our local area, as well as a truly terrible cold which circulated round school, we have seen a significant drop in our attendance figures over the first half term of this year, with Holy Island dropping below 100% for the first time since I have been at this school.
+Lowick is on 93% and Holy Island on 95.4% up to November of this year.

-I compare this rate with the Fisher Family Trust database and with other schools in our partnership and we are trending in line or slightly above those figures.
-We will continue to monitor this closely but much of it is outside of our control and due to Covid and parental anxiety around Covid.
+I compared this rate with the Fisher Family Trust database and with other schools in our partnership and we are trending in line or slightly above those figures.
+However, we are concerned and we will continue to monitor this closely and support parents as they need it.